garethhu/ReactiveAmqp.jl/README.md

 ```

 This will generate an amqp directory in the project directory with a connection.yaml file within in, in which you can define the parameters of environment specific configurations, defaulting to 'dev'.
+It will also generate a 'queues.jl' file in which you can place queue definitions, sutch that their execution is managed by the ReactiveAmqp package.

 Queues can be defined in the following way: